Falun Gong outside mainland China: Media organizations

 In the early 2000s, Falun Gong practitioners in the United States began establishing their own Chinese-language media organizations to gain wider exposure for their cause and challenge the narratives of the dominant Chinese state-run media.
 These include The Epoch Times newspaper, New Tang Dynasty Television, and Sound of Hope radio station.
-In addition to carrying content related to Falun Gong, they became vocal critics of Communist Party policies more generally, carrying reports on other human rights issues in China, on corruption, environment and public health issues, and other topics.
+In addition to carrying content related to Falun Gong, they became vocal critics of CCP policies more generally, carrying reports on other human rights issues in China, on corruption, environment and public health issues, and other topics.
 According to communications professor Yuezhi Zhao, these media organizations are an example of how Falun Gong entered into a "de facto media alliance" with China's democracy movements in exile, as demonstrated by its frequent printing of articles by prominent overseas Chinese critics of the mainland Chinese government.

 Although initially created to address the needs of the Chinese-language media market, the media organizations have expanded into dozens of additional languages; The Epoch Times publishes in 21 languages and 33 countries, and NTD Television has a satellite or cable presence in North America, Europe, and Asia, and produces programs in 18 languages.
 The organizations maintain that they are not formally affiliated with Falun Gong, which lacks both a centralized organization and funds.
 However, most of their staff are Falun Gong practitioners, and many contribute on a volunteer basis.